q-g-j/Chess.NET/README.md

 ### Features:
-- network play (a dedicated server / client REST API implementation)
+- play online using a lobby system (a dedicated server / client REST API implementation)
 - play alternately on the same computer
 - rotate the board
 - move validation